drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step4 Outfit.md

 			/wait {{getvar::wait}}|

 			/setvar key=logicBasedInstruction {{noop}}|
-			/setvar key=x 6|

 			/ife ((('tail' in appearanceFeatures ) or ('Tail' in appearanceFeatures )) and (('wings' in appearanceFeatures ) or ('Wings' in appearanceFeatures ))) {:
-				/incvar x|

 				/ife ( logicBasedInstruction != '') {:
 					/addvar key=logicBasedInstruction {{newline}}|
 				:}|
-				/addvar key=logicBasedInstruction "{{getvar::x}}.
-If both tail and wings are present, the outfit should account for both anatomical openings or contours without compromising garment structure.
+				/addvar key=logicBasedInstruction "- If both tail and wings are present, the outfit should account for both anatomical openings or contours without compromising garment structure.
 Prioritize ergonomic design over decorative cutouts."|

 			:}|
 			/elseif (('wings' in appearanceFeatures ) or ('Wings' in appearanceFeatures )) {:
-				/incvar x|

 				/ife ( logicBasedInstruction != '') {:
 					/addvar key=logicBasedInstruction {{newline}}|
 				:}|
-				/addvar key=logicBasedInstruction "{{getvar::x}}.
-If the character has wings, the outfit must either leave the upper back open, include structured wing slots, or have tailored cutouts to avoid restricting motion.
+				/addvar key=logicBasedInstruction "- If the character has wings, the outfit must either leave the upper back open, include structured wing slots, or have tailored cutouts to avoid restricting motion.
 Do not ignore wing presence in the garment fit."|

 			:}|
 			/elseif (('tail' in appearanceFeatures ) or ('Tail' in appearanceFeatures )) {:
-				/incvar x|

 				/ife ( logicBasedInstruction != '') {:
 					/addvar key=logicBasedInstruction {{newline}}|
 				:}|
-				/addvar key=logicBasedInstruction "{{getvar::x}}.
-If the character has a tail, ensure the garment includes a slit, flap, stretch opening, or contour that accommodates tail placement and movement.
+				/addvar key=logicBasedInstruction "- If the character has a tail, ensure the garment includes a slit, flap, stretch opening, or contour that accommodates tail placement and movement.
 Placement should appear intentional and integrated."|

 			:}|
 			/elseif ((('tail' not in appearanceFeatures ) and ('Tail' not in appearanceFeatures )) and (('wings' not in appearanceFeatures ) or ('Wings' not in appearanceFeatures ))) {:
-				/incvar x|

 				/ife ( logicBasedInstruction != '') {:
 					/addvar key=logicBasedInstruction {{newline}}|
 				:}|
-				/addvar key=logicBasedInstruction "{{getvar::x}}.
-Do not include any garment openings or anatomical adaptations for tails or wings, as none are present."|
+				/addvar key=logicBasedInstruction "- Do not include any garment openings or anatomical adaptations for tails or wings, as none are present."|

 			:}|
-			/flushvar x|

 			/getvar key=genSettings index=inputIsList|
 			/let key=inputIsList {{pipe}}|